thenativeweb/aira/README.md

 - Roland MX-1 as MIDI interface
 - Roland TR-8 connected to USB 1, using channel 10
 - Roland TB-3 connected to USB 2, using channel 2
+- Roland TB-3 connected to USB 3, using channel 2
 - Roland System 8 connected to USB 4, using channel 1

 ## Running quality assurance